NEW

 What types of cards can I create in Rember?

-Rember supports question-answer cards, multiple choices cards, and text occlusions (fill-in-the-blank).
-We're also planning to add image occlusions and special card types, such as those for practicing chess moves.
+Rember supports question-answer cards and text occlusions (fill-in-the-blank).
+We're also planning to add multiple choice cards, image occlusions, and special card types, such as those for practicing chess moves.

 What is the difference between Rember and Anki?